 Haunted Hollywood - Stories, websites, books, a DVD and a professional guided tour that describe Hollywood hauntings and ghost stories, as well as gravesite locations.

-Hollywood Boulevard Attractions - including Hollywood & Highland Center, Hollywood Walk of fame, Chinese Theatre courtyard cement impressions, the Dolby Theatre, Madame Tussaud's and many more attractions.
+Hollywood Boulevard Links - including Hollywood & Highland Center, Hollywood Walk of fame, Chinese Theatre courtyard cement impressions, the Dolby Theatre, Madame Tussaud's and many more attractions.

 Hollywood Bowl - The Hollywood Bowl is L.A.'s premier location for thrilling summer evenings of extraordinary music, dance, and film, fine dining under the stars, and, of course, spectacular fireworks!
 Calendar of Events, Online Store, Bowl info.